Impact of the 2022 program

-City Council has approved annual Street Cleaning Grants since 1999 to non-profit agencies that have the capacity to provide micro-cleaning services and supplement our street cleaning services.
+City Council has approved annual street cleaning grants since 1999 to non-profit agencies that have the capacity to:

 - Low threshold employment supports an inclusive city and helps marginalized individuals to become more self-reliant, contributing to the goal of ending homelessness.

 - Cleaner streets promote a safe and welcoming public realm, show a commitment to protecting the environment, and help to convey "greenest city".